 Dual Diagnosis Treatment In Orange County

 For most people who are dealing with an addiction, seeking help takes time and a serious commitment to getting better.
 But many may be surprised to find that they also suffer from a co-occurring mental health condition along with their addiction.
 Roughly half of all people who abuse substances have a dual diagnosis, where they have both a mental health and substance use disorder.
-Pacific Sands Recovery offers dual diagnosis treatment in Orange County, California, for this reason.
+Pacific Sands Recovery offers dual diagnosis treatment near Santa Ana, Irvine and Costa Mesa, California for this reason.

 What is a Dual Diagnosis?

 A dual diagnosis occurs when someone has co-occurring substance use and mental health disorders.
 Since each of these conditions share similar risk factors, many people with these risk factors have both disorders.
 In fact, for some, their mental health condition appeared first.
 In contrast, for others, their addiction appeared first.